Contact structures on Lie algebroids: Normal almost contact structures on Lie algebroids

-Using the differential calculus on Lie algebroids (exterior differential and Lie derivative), we can easy prove that if the almost contact structure $(F_E,\xi,\eta)$ is normal then $N_E^{(2)}=N_E^{(3)}=N_E^{(4)}=0$.
+Using the differential calculus on Lie algebroids (exterior differential and Lie derivative), we can easily prove that if the almost contact structure $(F_E,\xi,\eta)$ is normal then $N_E^{(2)}=N_E^{(3)}=N_E^{(4)}=0$.

-Replacing in the definition of the Nijenhuis tensor $N_{F_E}$ the brackets by their expressions (since the Levi-Civita connection $\nabla$ on Riemannian Lie algebroids is torsionless, see \cite{Bo}) similarly to \cite{Ta65}, we obtain \begin{proposition} An almost contact Riemannian structure $(F_E,\xi,\eta,g_E)$ on a Lie algebroid $(E,\rho_E,[\cdot,\cdot]_E)$ is normal if and only if one of the following conditions is satisfied:
+Replacing in the definition of the Nijenhuis tensor $N_{F_E}$ the brackets by their expressions (since the Levi-Civita connection $\nabla$ on Riemannian Lie algebroids is torsionless, see \cite{Bo}), similarly to the almost contact Riemannian manifolds (see \cite{Ta65}), we obtain \begin{proposition} An almost contact Riemannian structure $(F_E,\xi,\eta,g_E)$ on a Lie algebroid $(E,\rho_E,[\cdot,\cdot]_E)$ is normal if and only if one of the following conditions is satisfied:

 for every $s_1,s_2\in\Gamma(E)$. \end{proposition} Since the eigenvalues of $F_E|_D$ are $i$ and $-i$, we deduce that the complexified $D_{\mathbb{C}}=D\otimes_{\mathbb{R}}\mathbb{C}$ of $D$ has the decomposition